FinOps X 2026 · June 8-11 · San Diego

 FinOps Practitioner

-FinOps practitioners bridge business, engineering and finance teams, enabling evidence-based decisions in near-real time to help optimize cloud use and increase business value.
-They focus on establishing a FinOps culture and enabling stakeholder teams by demonstrating a working knowledge of the Principles and Capabilities of the FinOps Framework, a prescriptive model of actions and best practices.
-FinOps practitioners also perform common central FinOps functions for the organization.
-Roles within this Persona include the FinOps Team Lead, FinOps Analyst, FinOps Practitioner, Cloud Business Office, or CCOE in some organizations.
+FinOps practitioners bridge business, engineering and finance teams, enabling evidence-based decision making at the speed each technology category requires, to help optimize use of consumption based services, make good tradeoffs between investment choices, and increase business value.
+They focus on establishing a FinOps culture and enabling stakeholder teams, sharing knowledge of the Principles and Capabilities of the FinOps Framework, and helping the organization establish prescriptive models of actions based on best practices.
+FinOps practitioners also perform central FinOps functions for the organization.

 Objectives

-• Create visibility and transparency to cloud cost
+• Create visibility and transparency of technology use and cost

 Challenges